 - Increase the number of pupils confident about participating in competitive sports

 - Increase the fitness levels of all pupils, following a structured, personalised plan for improvement

-- Continue to make links to other community sports providers, such as Premier Sport, the Crows Hockey Club and Reedham Football Team, to offer Out of School Hours Learning Sporting Provision for all pupils
+- Continue to make links to other community sports providers, such as Premier Sport, to offer Out of School Hours Learning Sporting Provision for all pupils

 - Encourage our children to improve their leadership skills through sport.

 - Give extra support in PE to our most talented children and include those with additional needs in sport – using the professional links we have established to identify suitable competitive and engagement activities for these pupils.